develprr/metamatic-framework/README.md

 In the example above, component is connected to two different nested states inside *STORE_USER_INFO*.
 Only a change in a nested state *streetAdress*  inside *address* state and *latestOrder* change in *orderHistory* state will cause the component to update through its *setState* native function call.

+Also remember here that all states and stores received this way are only clones of the master copy that resides protected inside the Metamatic state manager, thus modifying them locally won't mutate the master copy in the Metamatic store.

 ## Disconnecting Components from Metamatic Stores

 Disconnecting a component from MetaStore upon unmounting: